-Clarence - Program Coordinator & Youth and Family Counsellor
+Clarence - Interim Executive Director/Program Coordinator & Youth and Family Counsellor

 Clarence started working with the Youth and Family program as Youth and Family Counsellor in April 2012.
 Apart from helping youth and families with substance use and behavioral addiction such as gambling, internet and video gaming, he has also been able to work with the concurrent mental health issues presented alongside with the addiction issues.
 Clarence is a certified Canadian Problem Gambling Counsellor (CPGC).
 He worked in the Problem Gambling Program with Richmond Addiction Services since the inception of the Program in fall, 1997.
 Richmond is the home of Clarence and his family ever since he started his career with Richmond Addiction Services.
 He has the passion to contribute his expertise in making Richmond a better place to live.